 The following describes the properties of the panel:

 Texture2D is a very widely used asset.
-Any property marked as Texture2D in the Inspector panel can be dragged into a Texture2D asset type.
+Any property marked as Texture2D in the Property Panel can be dragged into a Texture2D asset type.

 The usage scenario is mainly in the Editor environment and for dynamic acquisition: